TX-XR/Sketch2Terrain-CHI25/README.md

 ### Sketch2Terrain provides real-time terrain generation, allowing users to iteratively sketch and visualise for more accurate results.
 ![Alt text](https://github.com/ETH-IKG/Sketch2Terrain/blob/main/images/Workflow.png?raw=true "The workflow.")
 The typical workflow for creating a 3D terrain with Sketch2Terrain is illustrated in the sequence.
 User-sketched strokes are highlighted in blue.
 The system automatically generates a well-connected curve network to facilitate terrain creation.
 As more strokes are added (progressing from (a) to (f)), the generated terrain becomes increasingly accurate.
 The second row from (g) to (l) shows the height map of the corresponding terrain model (altitude as color gradient).
-### Sketch2Terrain utilizes the widely recognized pix2pix model to facilitate the transformation between height map of sketches and height map of terrain shapes.
+### Sketch2Terrain utilizes the widely recognized pix2pix model to facilitate the transformation between sketches and height map of terrain.
 ![Alt text](https://github.com/ETH-IKG/Sketch2Terrain/blob/main/images/Architecture.png?raw=true "The detail of the pipeline of the Pix2pix model.")

 # User study